Zaman Shah Durrani: Battle with Mahmud Shah

-Zaman Shah, after dealing with the Talpur had marched back to Kandahar to prevent Mahmud Shah from seizing Kandahar.
-Mahmud Shah, having heard the news of his brother returning had set up position in the Siah-band range, remaining there until he heard further news of Zaman Shah's movements.
-Mahmud Shahhad heard his brother, Zaman Shah, was but three marches away from him after leaving Kandahar, as a result he broke up his armies and moved to the plains, meeting Zaman Shah's army at Gurak Village.
-The two armies had fought, with the fight seemingly a close victory for Mahmud Shah initially, however his men finally gave way, leading to the decisive victory for Zaman Shah.
-Mahmud Shah had first fled to Farah, Afghanistan, then moving to Herat, where by inciting the Uzbeks to attack had made Mahmud Shah pardoned by Zaman Shah, allowing Mahmud Shah to continue his affairs in government.
+Zaman Shah, after dealing with the Talpur, had marched back to Kandahar to prevent Mahmud Shah from seizing the city.
+Mahmud Shah, having heard the news of his brother returning, took up a position in the Siah-band range and remained there until he heard further news of Zaman Shah's movements.
+Mahmud Shah had heard his brother was but three marches away from him after leaving Kandahar, and as a result he broke up his armies and moved to the plains, meeting Zaman Shah's army at Gurak Village.
+The two armies fought, with the fight initially appearing to be a close victory for Mahmud Shah.
+However, his men finally gave way, leading to a decisive victory for Zaman Shah.
+Following the battle, Mahmud Shah first fled to Farah, Afghanistan, then moved to Herat, where, by inciting the Uzbeks to attack, he persuaded Zaman Shah to pardon him, allowing Mahmud Shah to continue his affairs in government.

 Dealing with revolts and march to Punjab

-Zaman Shah, having dealt with Mahmud Shah had coerced the Uzbeks into a treaty after they heard of Mahmud Shah's defeat in Garuk Village.
-In revolt, Kashmir was also put down by a dispatchment of forces under Zaman Shah.
-Now having consolidated his realm, Zaman Shah, wanting to remake his grandfather's conquests in India had mobilized in Peshawar, planning to invade Punjab.
-In November 1796, Zaman Shah had readied his army and was prepared to march to Punjab, however there was pressing issues throughout the empire that always needed him, when he marched on Punjab, and had just captured Lahore.
-However, intelligence in Kabul had notified Zaman Shah about Agha Mohammad Khan Qajar's invasion of Khorasan Province and had taken Mashhad on May 14, which was ruled by the Afsharid dynasty (vassals of the Durrani Empire).
-As a result, Zaman Shah was forced to withdraw and prepare an army to invade Khorasan.
+Zaman Shah was forced to withdraw and prepare an army to invade Khorasan.
 However, due to Agha Mohammad Khan Qajar's assassination on 17 June 1797, one of Nader's grandsons had resumed control and declared his independence.